The BEST Roasted Brussels Sprouts Recipe

-Not your average roasted brussels sprouts recipe, this recipe kicks it up a few notches with some super flavorful staples like pure maple syrup, 2 kinds of mustard, pancetta, pine nuts, & parmesan cheese.
+We’re kicking the average Brussels sprouts recipe up a few notches with super flavorful staples like pure maple syrup, two kinds of mustard, pancetta, pine nuts, & parmesan cheese.

-The combination of bacon & Brussels sprouts is a pretty classic one, but I love swapping out bacon with pancetta whenever I can.
+Bacon & Brussels sprouts are a pretty classic combination, but I love swapping out bacon with pancetta whenever I can.
 Pancetta is basically Italian bacon.
 It has all of the richness of bacon without the smokiness.
-Aside from the Brussels sprouts, it’s kind of the star of the show here.
+Aside from the Brussels sprouts, it’s kind of the star of the show here!

-Because of its richness, we balance out this roasted Brussels sprouts recipe with sweetness & tanginess: pure maple & mustard!
-The sweetness in the maple syrup not only complements the richness of the pancetta nicely, but it also helps the Brussels sprouts get perfectly caramelly & golden as they roast.
+Because of its richness, we balance out this roasted Brussels sprouts recipe with a little sweet & a little tang: pure maple & mustard!
+The sweetness from the maple syrup serves two purposes: it nicely complements the richness of the pancetta & helps caramelize the Brussels sprouts.

-All the different elements come together to make the perfect bite: crispy Brussels sprouts that are perfectly salty & sweet, & have so much deep rich thanks to the pancetta, maple syrup, & mustard.
+All of these elements come together to make the PERFECT bite: salty, sweet, & crispy Brussels sprouts with tons of deep, rich, flavor thanks to the pancetta, maple syrup, & mustard.

-I swear, everyone who tries them loves them – even those who claim to hate Brussels sprouts.
-They’re that good. ♡ Read on to learn more about these Maple Mustard Roasted Brussels Sprouts with Pancetta, or jump straight to the recipe & get cookin’!
+Everyone who tries these roasted Brussels sprouts loves them – even those who claim to hate Brussels sprouts.
+They’re that good. ♡ Read on to learn more about these Roasted Brussels Sprouts with Pancetta, or jump straight to the recipe & get cookin’!

 You will need…

-- Brussels sprouts – Pictured here are whole Brussels sprouts, but you can also use shredded Brussels sprouts if you like your roasted Brussels sprouts extra crispy.
+- Brussels sprouts – Pictured here are whole Brussels sprouts, but you can also use shredded Brussels sprouts for extra crispy roasted Brussels sprouts.

 - Pancetta – AKA Italian bacon!
 Pancetta is cured Italian pork belly, similar to unsmoked bacon.
-Feel free to swap it out with regular ol’ bacon if that’s what you can find easily – thick, center-cut bacon will work best for this recipe.
+Feel free to swap it out with regular ol’ bacon if that’s what you can find easily.
+(Thick, center-cut bacon works best.)

 - Olive oil & maple syrup – Be sure to use pure maple syrup, not pancake syrup!

-- Mustard – This recipe calls for a combination of both Dijon mustard & whole grain mustard.
+- Mustard – This recipe calls for a combination of Dijon mustard & whole grain mustard.

 - & a few finishing touches: pine nuts & parmesan, to take things totally over the top.

 Couldn’t be easier!
-Simply grab a paring knife, &…
+Grab a paring knife &…

 - Remove the stem: Slice the stem end off of the Brussels sprouts & discard.

 - Halve lengthwise: Cut the Brussels sprouts in half, lengthwise.
-This serves a couple of different purposes: it makes it easier to remove those pesky outer leaves, & it creates more surface area for the Brussels sprouts to get perfectly caramelly & crispy as they roast.
+This makes it easier to remove those pesky outer leaves & creates more surface area for the Brussels sprouts to get beautifully caramelly & crispy as they roast.

-- Remove the outer leaves: Use your fingers to peel back the first couple of layers of outer leaves.
-Remove & discard.
+- Remove the outer leaves: Use your fingers to peel back the first couple layers of outer leaves.
+Remove these & discard.

-One of my favorite things about this Brussels sprouts recipe is how incredibly easy it is to make.
-It’s the kind of side dish that totally steals the show, & no one even has to know how simple it was to throw together!
+One of my favorite things about this Brussels sprouts recipe is how effortless it is to make.
+It’s the kind of side dish that totally steals the show & no one even has to know how simple it was to throw together!

 Here’s what you’ll do…

-- Mix the maple mustard roasting sauce.
+- Make the maple mustard roasting sauce.
 Whisk the maple syrup & mustards with some olive oil & S&P in a large mixing bowl.

 - Toss in the brussels sprouts & pancetta.
 Add the Brussels sprouts & pancetta straight into the mixing bowl with the maple mustard roasting sauce, tossing to coat evenly.